abidi7777/js-quack/README.md

 # js-quack
-An estoric subset of JS
+An esoteric subset of JS